SSWConsulting/SSW.Rules.Content/rules/when-to-use-state-management-in-angular/rule.md

 Cons:
 * Velocity - It can take more code to write
 * Boilerplate - Requires the use of many files and has a lot of repetition
-* Learning Curve - Can be easy to get wrong if you are an inexperienced user
+* Learning curve - Can be easy to get wrong if you are an inexperienced user
 * Third-party library - Not part of the standard Angular library may increase overhead when upgrading Angular.
 Also introduces additional bundles in the published artifact.
 :::